Morrissey: 2004–2009: Comeback

-Further albums and literary work: 2010–2019
+2010–2019: Further studio albums and literary work

-In April 2011, EMI issued a new compilation, Very Best of Morrissey, for which the singer had chosen the track list and artwork.
+In April 2011 EMI issued a new compilation, Very Best of Morrissey, for which the singer chose the track list and artwork.
 In March 2011, Morrissey took Ron Laffitte as his manager.
 In June and July 2011, Morrissey played a UK tour; during his 2011 performance at Glastonbury Festival, Morrissey criticised UK Prime Minister David Cameron for attempting to prevent a ban on wild animals performing in circuses, calling him a "silly twit".
 This was followed by several dates elsewhere in Europe.
 Morrissey's 2012 tour started in South America and continued through Asia and North America.
-Morrissey played concerts in Belgium, Italy, Greece, Turkey, Israel, Portugal, England, and Scotland.
-In late September, while visiting Strand Bookstore in Manhattan, he saved an elderly lady who had fainted beside him.
-Between January and March 2013, Morrissey toured 32 North American cities, beginning in Greenvale, New York and ending in Portland, Oregon.
+Morrissey played concerts in Belgium, Italy, Greece, Turkey, Israel, Portugal, England and Scotland.
+Between January and March 2013, Morrissey toured 32 North American cities, beginning in Greenvale, New York, and ending in Portland, Oregon.
 Patti Smith and her band were special guests at the Staples Center concert in Los Angeles, and Kristeen Young opened on all nights.

-In January 2013, Morrissey was diagnosed with a bleeding ulcer and several engagements were re-scheduled.
-On 7 March, Morrissey was hospitalised again, this time with pneumonia in both lungs.
+In January 2013 Morrissey was diagnosed with a bleeding ulcer and several engagements were rescheduled.
+On 7 March he was hospitalised again, this time with pneumonia in both lungs.
 One week later, the rest of the tour was cancelled.
 During his rehabilitation he spent time in Ireland, where he watched the country's football team play a match against Austria in the company of his cousin Robbie Keane.

 In April, EMI reissued the single "The Last of the Famous International Playboys", backed by three new songs: "People Are the Same Everywhere", "Action Is My Middle Name", and "The Kid's a Looker", all recorded live in 2011.
 Starting in June, Morrissey performed in Mexico, Brazil, Argentina, Peru and Chile.
-In August, Morrissey's concert at Hollywood High School on 2 March 2013, had a worldwide cinema release.
-Morrissey: 25 Live marks Morrissey's 25th year as a solo artist, and was the first authorised live Morrissey DVD in nine years.
-In July, Morrisey cancelled the South American leg of his tour due to a "lack of funding", saying it was "the last of many final straws".
+Morrissey's concert at Hollywood High School on 2 March 2013 had a theatrical release in August, titled Morrissey: 25 Live; it marks his 25th year as a solo artist and was the first authorised live Morrissey DVD in nine years.
+In July, Morrissey cancelled the South American leg of his tour due to a "lack of funding", saying it was "the last of many final straws".